Documentary editor at work in DaVinci Resolve, still from a project by Montreal video editor Victor Tamarit

 What to look for in an editor's work

-Three things are worth looking for specifically.
+Three things are worth looking for.

 The single most important question to ask

-Before hiring, ask the editor to walk you through how they approached a past documentary project, from first assembly to picture lock.
+Ask the editor to walk you through how they approached a past documentary project, from first assembly to picture lock.

 What you are listening for is not technical proficiency.
 It is process.
-Does the editor describe a methodical, thoughtful approach to finding structure, or do they describe working scene by scene until something emerges?
+Does the editor describe a methodical approach to finding structure, or do they describe working scene by scene until something emerges?
 Do they talk about the material with curiosity and specificity, or in generic terms that could apply to any project?

 The specifics of an editor's process matter less than the fact that they have one.
-An editor who cannot describe how they find structure is an editor who will find it by accident, if at all.

 Evaluating creative fit